lbee2012/c-o-o-l---t-o-o-l-s/patch.md

 ***10:53 16/11***
 ***

+# Update 1.5 (Patch)

+**What's new**

+- Temperature remove application icon

+- Remove feature update folder's path automatically (Many bug)

+**Features**

+- Notice user when all of the installations have proceed
+	- Windows sound (Boom)

+- Reboot management
+	- Ask for reboot
+		- Enter: restart command counting down for 5 seconds
+		- Esc: exit the program, counting down for 3 seconds

+***
 ## Future

+- Notify by sound and ask for reboot at the end
+- Log file generation
+- System restore point creation
+- Check for update

+- Retry failed installations
+- Progress status on taskbar, animate on installations
+- Multi-Threaded installations
+- Custom Setup File Order

+- Interaction with the setup files.
 - Sample UX, UI
-    - Start (button)
-    - Next file / Auto run (button)
-    - Interaction with the setup files.
-- Progress bar, animate on installations
-- Multi-Threaded installations
 - Multi-Language support
-- Check for update
-- Notify when done all
-- Retry failed installations
-- Log file for installation details

 ***
 # Note: Private